 The Krewser is a cooler scooter that gives new meaning to the word “portable.”
 For about $2000, you can even get one that’s custom wrapped and fitted with speakers.

-The beginning of the cooler starts with wooden barrels, which were made popular by the ancient Romans.
-You may know these wooden crates as what Donkey Kong throws at Mario in the classic arcade game when you picture these wooden crates.
+Wooden barrels were made popular by the ancient Romans around 350 BC.
+Today, you might think about what Donkey Kong throws at Mario in the classic arcade game when you picture these wooden crates.
 Back in the day, however, barrels were a crucial way to store food and drinks.

 Barrels even led to the success of important events like the exploration of the Pacific Ocean.
-In 1770, Captain James Cook filled these wood containers with dried foods and set sail toward New Zealand.
+In 1770, Captain James Cook filled a bunch of barrels with dried foods and set sail toward New Zealand.
 The sturdy oak barrels were able to keep everyone well-fed, which helped reduce the number of sailors affected by scurvy from lack of nutrients.

 During this time, many merchants and explorers traveled long journeys overseas to trade commodities like wine, beer, and spirits with other countries.
 The barrel was an important part of those expeditions.
 While these wood crates are a far cry from the portable coolers we use today, they still had an important role to play in what was to come in the future.